enze-chen/enze-chen.github.io/_posts/2024-02-03-matsci-courses.md

 By MATSCI Core, I'm referring specifically to four courses: [142 (Quantum)](https://explorecourses.stanford.edu/search?q=matsci142){:target="_blank"}, [143 (Structure)](https://explorecourses.stanford.edu/search?q=matsci143){:target="_blank"}, [144 (Thermo)](https://explorecourses.stanford.edu/search?q=matsci144){:target="_blank"}, and [145 (Kinetics)](https://explorecourses.stanford.edu/search?q=matsci145){:target="_blank"}, all of which are required for the major.
 While these courses might seem independent in terms of their topics, there are still some considerations:
-- I teach 143, and it is arguably the most straightforward out of the four.
+- I teach 143, which is arguably the most logical next step in our curriculum's progression.
 You should take ENGR 50 **either before or concurrently** to set you up for success, as this is the Core course that most directly relies on prior knowledge.
 - 142 and 144 are both foundational topics that are quite theoretical in their treatment, so I strongly recommend that you have "**mathematical maturity**" (as they say) before diving in, probably having finished [CME 100](https://explorecourses.stanford.edu/search?q=cme100){:target="_blank"} and taking [CME 102](https://explorecourses.stanford.edu/search?q=cme102){:target="_blank"} at least concurrently.
 At the same time, these don't rely as much on ENGR 50, so if you feel excited to jump into MSE, these are both early options if for some reason ENGR 50 doesn't align.